Minha-Fathima/Web-Browser/README.md

 ## 🧑‍💻 Installation and Usage

 The application offers a simple Browser GUI.
-For a detailed guide on application usage see here.
+For a detailed guide on application usage see [User Guide](User-Guide.md).
+.

 ---